How to Choose a Chrome Plating Vendor in India

 4. Ask About Plating Thickness Range and Control

-Chrome plating thickness is specified in micrometres (µm).
-The correct thickness depends on your application:
+Chrome plating thickness is specified in micrometres (µm), and the right thickness depends entirely on your application:

-A professional vendor should be able to plate to your specified thickness and verify it using appropriate measurement tools (eddy current or magnetic induction gauges).
+A professional vendor should be able to plate to your specified thickness and verify it using appropriate measurement tools.
+IDC's standard thickness range is 5 to 500 µm, covering the full spectrum.

 5. Understand Their Plating Technique